OnkarKulkarni2001/Database_Testing_Using_TypeScript/README.md

 GROUP BY a.author_id, a.name, a.bio, b.genre
 HAVING COUNT(*) > 1;

-SELECT c.customer_id, c.name, c.email, c.phone, c.join_date, SUM(o.total_amount) AS total_spent
+-- Loyal Customers who has spent more than 120 dollars in the last year SELECT c.customer_id, c.name, c.email, c.phone, c.join_date, SUM(o.total_amount) AS total_spent
 FROM Customers c
 JOIN Orders o ON c.customer_id = o.customer_id